-That’s because much of what determines your metabolism is outside of your control—age, gender, genetics.
+That’s because much of what determines your metabolism—age, gender, genetics—is outside of your control.

-Besides getting more physical activity throughout your day—which accounts for 20 to 25 percent of your metabolism, there are just a few interventions that might increase your metabolic rate longer term.
+Besides getting more physical activity throughout your day—which accounts for 20–25% of your metabolism, there are just a few interventions that might increase your metabolic rate longer term.
 And that’s a big MIGHT.

 “There are trade-offs depending on the individual that’s doing (these interventions),” says Lawrence Cheskin, MD, director of clinical research at the Global Obesity Prevention Center at Johns Hopkins Bloomberg School of Public Health.

 “People who have more body muscle are generally going to have a higher metabolism,” says Douglas White, PhD, associate professor in the department of nutrition, dietetics, & hospitality management at Auburn University.
 That’s because it takes more energy to maintain muscle mass in your body than it does fat.

 It’s a catch-22 of weight loss, says White: “When people lose weight, they not only lose fat, they lose muscle mass as well.
 So, if you lose muscle, your basal metabolic rate will tend to go down and make it harder to burn calories to lose weight.”

 White recommends resistance, or weight, training to build muscle mass, which in turn helps to maintain or increase your RMR.